 Process kaizen: Improvements made at an individual process or in a specific area.
 Sometimes called “point kaizen.”

-Process map: A type of flowchart depicting the steps in a process and identifying responsibility for each step and key measures.
+Process map: A type of flowchart visually depicting the steps in a process.

 Process performance management (PPM): The overseeing of process instances to ensure their quality and timeliness; can also include proactive and reactive actions to ensure a good result.

-Process re-engineering: A strategy directed toward major rethinking and restructuring of a process; often referred to as the “clean sheet of paper” approach.
+Process re-engineering: A strategy of rethinking and redesigning a process; often referred to as the “clean sheet of paper” approach.

-Production part approval process (PPAP): A Big Three automotive process that defines the generic requirements for approval of production parts, including production and bulk materials.
-Its purpose is to determine during an actual production run at the quoted production rates whether all customer engineering design record and specification requirements are properly understood by the supplier and that the process has the potential to produce product consistently meeting these requirements.
+Production part approval process (PPAP): A customer part qualification process for purchased parts or materials that are to be used in the customer’s final product.
+Customer PPAP approval, or a deviation, is required before shipping the purchased parts or materials to the customer for use in their production process.
+Its purpose is to determine whether all customer engineering design record requirements are properly understood by the supplier and that the process has the potential to produce product consistently meeting these requirements.

 Production smoothing: Keeping total manufacturing volume as constant as possible.
 Also see “heijunka.”